corrode/corrode.github.io/content/blog/prototyping/index.md

 Whether you're writing games, CLI tools, or designing library APIs, prototyping helps tremendously in finding the best approach before committing to a design.
 It helps reveal the patterns behind more idiomatic code.

-Contrary to popular belief, Rust is a joy for building prototypes.

 For all its explicitness, Rust is surprisingly ergonomic when iterating on ideas.
+Contrary to popular belief, it is a joy for building prototypes.

 You don't need to be a Rust expert to be productive - in fact, many of the techniques we'll discuss specifically help you *sidestep* Rust's more advanced features.
 If you focus on simple patterns and make use of Rust's excellent tooling, even less experienced Rust developers can quickly bring their ideas to life.